RobJacobson/ws-dottie/README.md

 [![React](https://img.shields.io/badge/React-18+-blue.svg)](https://reactjs.org/)
 [![TanStack Query](https://img.shields.io/badge/TanStack%20Query-5+-orange.svg)](https://tanstack.com/query)

-> **Say hello to Dottie, your friendly TypeScript companion for Washington State transportation APIs**

-Meet Dottie - she's not just another API wrapper, she's your cheerful guide through Washington State's transportation data jungle.
+Meet Dottie - she's not just another API wrapper, she's your cheerful guide through the Washington State Department of Transportation's data jungle.
 Whether you're tracking ferries across Puget Sound or monitoring traffic on I-5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real-time access to every traffic camera, weather station, and ferry terminal in the state.

-This delightful TypeScript client library provides easy access to Washington State's rich transportation data - from real-time ferry locations to traffic cameras, weather stations, and highway alerts.
+This friendly TypeScript client library provides type-safe data fetching from sixteen different Washington State transportation APIs - from real-time ferry locations to traffic cameras, weather stations, and highway alerts.
 Whether you're building a hobby project to track your daily commute or developing enterprise applications for transportation planning, WS-Dottie gives you a safe, reliable way to tap into this data firehose with smart caching, strict typing, automatic JSONP data fetching in browser environments to avoid CORS concerns, and seamless React Query integration.

 ## ✨ What You Can Build